 Figure 5.
 Your first play dough circuit should look like this.

 - Now it is time to get creative!
-The shape of the Play-Doh lumps does not matter when connecting the LEDs (although it does for the motors and buzzers, see note in step 8), as long as there is a closed circuit for electricity to flow.
+The shape of the Play-Doh lumps does not matter when connecting the LEDs, as long as there is a closed circuit for electricity to flow.
 Figure 6 shows two Play-Doh "people" holding hands with an LED; can you come up with your own fun designs for your own circuits?

 Figure 6.
 The shape of the Play-Doh pieces does not matter when connecting LEDs; as long as there is a closed circuit for electricity to flow (and no short circuit), the LED will still light up.

-- If you used store-bought Play-Doh, return it to its plastic containers so it does not dry out.
-Store modeling clay and homemade dough in airtight plastic bags or containers.
+- Return the dough to its plastic containers so it does not dry out.
+Store homemade dough in airtight plastic bags or containers.
 The FAQ section has more information about how long homemade dough will last in storage.

-For troubleshooting tips, please read our FAQ: Electric Play Dough Project 1: Make Your Play Dough Light Up, Buzz, & Move!.
+For troubleshooting tips, please read our FAQ: Electric Play Dough Project 1: Make Your Play Dough Light Up & Buzz!.

 If you like this project, you might enjoy exploring these related careers:

-- This science project is the first in a three-part series on circuits, which can all be done with the same materials.
-The next two science projects are
+- This project is the first in a three-part series on circuits, which can all be done with the same materials.
+The next two projects are

 - Electric Play Dough Project 2: Rig Your Creations With Lots of Lights!: You will learn to build slightly more complicated circuits that allow you to hook up multiple lights.